LabKey/server/server/embedded/README.md

 # embedded
-The LabKey server application can now be started with embedded tomcat.
+LabKey Server can now be started with embedded Tomcat.

 #### Setup
 1. Uncomment useEmbeddedTomcat, useLocalBuild and useSsl (if you have the local ssl setup, more instructions below) in root level gradle.propeties file